(Re)Centering on Student Experience

 2019 will be an exciting year of transition across Bennington College’s campus.

 When the newly renovated historic Commons reopens in the spring, among other changes, dining services will also move from its temporary home in the Student Center back into Commons.
-The Student Center, which underwent a renovation of its own in 2018 in order to successfully function as an interim dining hall, is now poised to be recreated and reimagined once again.
+The Student Center, which underwent a renovation of its own in order to successfully function as an interim dining hall, is now poised to be recreated and reimagined once again.

 Over the Fall 2018 term, the thirteen students in (Re)Center: Reimagining an New Student Center, a course led by Andrew Schlatter and Donald Sherefkin, took on the challenge of breathing new life into the Student Center, culminating in a public presentation of the class’s cohesive plan for a newly envisioned space.